vincentarelbundock/Rdatasets/doc/Ecdat/rst/Accident.rst

 Source
 ~~~~~~

-McCullagh, P. and J. Nelder (1983) *Generalized linear methods*, New
+McCullagh, P. and J. Nelder (1983) *Generalized Linear Models*, New
 York:Chapman and Hall.

 References